 If someone displays signs of heroin abuse, then it may be time to find a drug rehab center.
-At Serenity Lodge, Guests are able to overcome addiction through comprehensive and effective treatment plans.
+At Serenity Lodge, Clients are able to overcome addiction through comprehensive and effective treatment plans.
 Therapies and strategies for sobriety include:

 - 12-step programs and group sessions